 Yes.
-Contributions aggregating \$1,000 or more to a candidate, if made 90 days before the election, trigger Form 497.
-The Form 497 must be filed when the \$700 contribution was made.
+Contributions aggregating \$1,000 or more to a candidate, if made 90 days before the election, or on the date of the election, trigger Form 497.
+The Form 497 must be filed within 24 hours of making the \$700 contribution.
 Both contributions should be reported on the form.

-F. A major donor made two separate contributions; one was \$500 to a city ballot measure committee and the other was \$600 to a city candidate.
+F. A major donor made two separate contributions.
+One was \$500 to a city ballot measure committee and the other was \$600 to a city candidate.
 Is Form 497 required?